mb0028/PngComparer28/README.md

 [NuGet Link](https://www.nuget.org/packages/mb28.PngComparer28)

-> News: I'm working on dart version of this library. it will be available on this repository when its ready and it will have every function c# version had.
+> News: I'm working on dart version of this library. it will be available on this repository when its ready and it will have every function c# version had. </br> see beta of dart version on [this branch](https://github.com/mb0028/PngComparer28/tree/dart-version-beta)

 ---